Why do we have Community Safety Cameras in Lower Hutt?

 - Traffic incidents

-These categories are selected as Police statistics show that these categories are of concern in the camera’s area of operation.
-However, if there is a serious crime of another nature, the cameras will have a role to play in getting help to the scene as soon as possible, and/or helping with a Police investigation later.
+These categories are selected because Police statistics show that these categories are of concern in the camera’s area of operation.
+If there is a serious crime of another nature, the cameras will play a role in getting help to the scene as soon as possible, and/or helping with a Police investigation later.

-All our cameras are marked with the following signs:
+Areas being monitored by our cameras are identified with the following signs: